Post Termination Restrictions Solicitors

 Expert Advice on Restrictive Covenants in Employment Contracts

-For swift, accurate advice on restrictive covenants in your employment contract, talk to Kervin & Barnes today on 0203 178 5361.
+For swift, accurate and up-to-date advice on restrictive covenants in your employment contract, talk to Kervin & Barnes today on 0203 178 5361.

 What is a Restrictive Covenant?

 While employees’ contracts may seek to restrict the use of any information deemed invaluable to an organisation’s success during employment, an employer may also include restrictive covenants which aim to protect company information, business contacts and its workforce after the individual’s employment ends.